How Elevation Church Used Grail In Making Their 20th Anniversary Documentary

 Elevation’s archive model relies heavily on tiered storage:

-- Approximately 20% active on disk at any time
+• A smaller amount is accessible on disk at any time

-- Online and offline files often coexisting within the same directories
+• Online and offline files often coexisting within the same directories

 In tape-backed or cold storage environments, simply “touching” a file can trigger a restore process, introducing delays, increased resource consumption, and operational disruption.
 Search was essential.